George Duncan (biblical scholar)

 George Simpson Duncan OBE (1884–1965) was a 20th-century Scottish clergyman and Christian scholar.

 Early life

 George Duncan was born on 8 March 1884, the son of Alexander Duncan, a tailor's cutter, in Forfar in Angus, Scotland.
 He was educated at Forfar Academy.

+His two parents and his elder brother died of disease as he was still a young man.
+As an orphan, this promising student received financial help from a scottish wealthy family.

 He obtained an MA degree in Classics (1st Class) from Edinburgh University in 1906.
 He then undertook postgraduate studies at Trinity College, Cambridge, St. Andrews University, and at the universities of Jena, Marburg and Heidelberg.
 He was ordained as a minister in the Church of Scotland in 1915 at the age of 31.

 First World War

 He served with the Royal Army Chaplains' Department in the First World War on the Western Front from late 1915 to the end of the conflict, where on arrival he was attached to the British Expeditionary Force's General Headquarters, and was the Commander-in-Chief Field Marshal Sir Douglas Haig's favoured chaplain.
 At the end of the war he was appointed an officer of the Order of the British Empire in the 1919 New Year Honours.